 ACADEMIC PROGRESS AND PROGRAM DISMISSAL

 Students are expected to make satisfactory academic progress.
 Advisors and students should discuss academic progress regularly.
-Students who are not making academic progress will be asked to complete a Plan for Success and strategize with their advisor to make progress.
 Additionally, students who are not able to make satisfactory academic progress may be recommended for program dismissal by the Graduate School.
-More information on academic progress and program dismissal can be found in the Graduate School-Policies and Procedures.